quintans/eventsourcing/README.md

 - message stream listeners to build read models (Projection)
 - message stream listeners to react to domain events (Reactors)

-> **Projections**: can be rebuild since the beginning of time and can group several stream topics
+> **Projections**: can be rebuild since the beginning of time

-> **Reactors**: start from the oldest available event and cannot replay events

-I first talk about the several challenges and then about the solutions for those challenges.

-## Pipeline
+## Eventually consistent projection

-This library implements the following pipeline:

 A service **writes** to a **database** (the event store), a **forwarder** component (can be on the write service or it can be an external service) listens to inserts into the database (change stream) and forwards them into a **event bus**, then a **projection** listen to the event bus and creates the necessary read models.

 ![Design](eventstore-design.png)

+> we still can still use consistent projections to build the current state of an aggregate

 ## How to